Henrywis/Capstone-project/README.md

 Category: [Recruiting]

 Story:
-[A recruiting website, where users and recruiters have profiles, and candidates (users) get connected to the latest internship opportunities, based on their categories of interest.
-Every candidate application is done in one Application room and candidates can get more listings based on the most clicked category.
-Candidates may be able to track the progress of each application to see which is Accepted, Rejected or Pending.]
+[A recruiting website strictly for students who fulful diversity requirements, where users, in this case, students (and recruiters) have profiles, and students (users) get connected to the latest internship opportunities, based on their categories of interest.
+Every candidate application is done in the Application room of that job and candidates can get more listings based on the most clicked title feature.
+Candidates "may" be able to track the progress of each application to see which is Accepted, Rejected or Pending.]
 Market: [ college students]
 Habit: [Internship Recruiting Seasons]
 Scope: [Internship listings]